 I know this soup was inspired by a recipe I saw somewhere, but I can’t remember where I saw it!

 Amount Per Serving: Calories: 222Total Fat: 12gSaturated Fat: 4gUnsaturated Fat: 6gCholesterol: 52mgSodium: 995mgCarbohydrates: 9gFiber: 3gSugar: 4gProtein: 19g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Ground Beef and Sauerkraut Soup would be a perfect Phase One lunch or dinner for the original South Beach Diet, and it would also be approved for other types of low-carb eating plans.
+Ground Beef and Sauerkraut Soup would be great for low-carb and Keto diets and it’s also a perfect Phase One lunch or dinner for the original South Beach Diet.
 (South Beach and low-carb diets would recommend using an approved sweetener, but even if you used brown sugar this is still a very low-carb soup.)

 Find More Recipes Like This One:

 Use Soup Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Ground Beef and Sauerkraut Soup was first posted in 2007!
 This favorite recipe was improved with better photos January 2010 and again in January 2016, and the recipe was updated slightly in 2023.